siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-kubernetes-service-account/index.md

 ---
-title: "How to Create a Service Account Kubeconfig"
+title: "Create a Service Account Kubeconfig"
 description: "A guide on how to create a service account kubeconfig in Omni."
 date: 2023-02-24T00:00:00Z
 draft: false